KennthShang/CHERRY_MAGs/README.md

                             predict only for sequence >= len bp (default 8000) --model MODEL (pretrain or retrain)
-                            predicting host with pretrained parameters or retrained paramters (default pretrain) --topk TOPK_PRED
+                            predicting host with pretrained parameters or retrained paramters (default pretrain) --t THRESHOLD
+                            The threshold for a confident prediction (default 0.5) --topk TOPK_PRED
                             The host prediction with topk score (default 1)